Hospice Care at Home in the San Francisco Bay Area

 Hospice is a specific type of palliative care typically given to people with a life expectancy of less than six months.
 When a patient’s condition progresses to the point where they are no longer pursuing treatments to cure their disease, the focus switches to pain management and general comfort as they prepare for end-of-life.
 This is where hospice comes in.

 Like all palliative care, hospice care is not just about providing physical comfort, but also emotional and spiritual support to help the patient maintain their dignity and live on their own terms.
 For many patients, this includes the wish to remain at home.
 A Beacon Home Care caregiver can help by providing non-medical comfort treatments, offering companionship, and monitoring symptoms to allow them to remain safely and comfortably at home.
+A hospice care team can also help the entire family by providing relief from caregiving tasks, advice on caring for the patient, and grief support.

 How do I know it’s time for hospice care?